-It’s not as advanced as the iPhone 12 and iPhone 12 Pro’s camera, or as high performance overall.
+It’s not as advanced as the iPhone 13 and iPhone 13 Pro’s cameras, and it doesn’t have the high performance of those phones overall.
 Apple’s A12 Bionic processor is no slouch, it has a battery that will last all day, and it supports wireless charging.

-But here’s the great part: So many people bought the XS new and have now upgraded in the subsequent years, that there are an incredible number available on the refurbished market.
+But here’s the great part: So many people bought the XS new and have now upgraded in the subsequent years that there is an incredible number available on the refurbished market.
 When it was new, the iPhone X started at $1,000, so how much can you get one for today?

-Apple often sells refurbished its own store, with prices around $549 up.
-If you search online stores like and , the iPhone XS can be picked up for around $500 up, which represents very good value.
+If you search online stores like Amazon's refurbished store and Walmart, the iPhone XS can often be picked up for $270 or less, which represents very good value.
 Local retail stores specializing in refurbished phones may also have good deals, as could eBay.
-While this may sound expensive for a phone released in 2018, remember that iPhones hold their value, which helps you when the time comes to trade it in.models through

 Additionally, regardless of which model you choose, the trade-in value of an Apple phone is usually higher than any other brand.
 Prices vary depending on where you sell it, its condition, whether it’s an unlocked device or not, and the age and memory capacity of the model.
 When you decide to upgrade to a new phone, the extra return from your old iPhone is a considerable benefit.